oscar-system/GAP_pkg/GAP_pkg_standardff/README.md

 This wrapper is under the MIT license (see file `LICENSE`).

-The license of the wrapped GAP package is unknown.
+The license of the wrapped GAP package is GPL-3.0-or-later.